delb-xml/delb-py/docs/extending.rst

 .. warning::

-    A module that contains plugins and any module it is explicitly or implicitly importing **must not** import anything from the :mod:`delb` module itself, because that would initiate the collection of plugin implementations.
+    A module that contains plugins and any module it is explicitly or implicitly importing **must not** import anything from the :mod:`delb` package, because that would initiate the collection of plugin implementations.
 And these wouldn't have been completely registered at that point.
-Import from the :mod:`_delb` module instead.
+Import the required module members from the according path in the :mod:`_delb` package instead.

 .. caution::